The real story of Jane Fonda and the Vietnam vets who hate her

 “I’m just saying it’s possible.”
 (United Artists)

-To this day, Fonda feels the scorn of the military veteran community.
+But that’s just not enough for the veterans of the Vietnam War.
+And for the veterans of wars that came after.
+And for veterans of the military who didn’t serve in a war.
+To this day, Fonda feels the scorn of pretty much the entire military-veteran community.
 If you want to get a feel for how much scorn the community feels, just Google “Jane Fonda Vietnam.”
-I’ll wait.

-In 2005, a Navy vet spat tobacco at her during a book signing.
-There are Facebook groups like “Why We Hate Jane Fonda” and “Jane Fonda – we spit on your grave.”
+In 2005, nearly 40 years after the (in)famous photo, a Navy veteran spat tobacco at her during a book signing.
+To this day, there are Facebook groups like “Jane Fonda-we spit on your grave.”
 Veterans invite Fonda to go to Syria and take photos with ISIS.
+American Legion and VFW posts have urinal cakes with her image on them.
 Even the war-zombie comic “68” has a Fonda-like character.

 jane fonda vietnam comic